One of the questions we get asked most frequently by our readers involves how to choose a responsible tour operator, eco lodge or green hotel.

 HAMANASI ADVENTURE & DIVE RESORT (Belize)

-Their ecotourism activities are endless, but our favorites included a guided hike through Cockscomb Basin Wildlife Sanctuary, Scuba diving (and spear-hunting the invasive lion fish) the Belize Barrier Reef, and taking Garifuna drumming lessons in Hopkins Village.
+Their ecotourism activities are endless, but our favorites included a guided hike through Cockscomb Basin Wildlife Sanctuary, Scuba diving (and spear-hunting the terribly invasive lionfish) the Belize Barrier Reef, and taking Garifuna drumming lessons in Hopkins Village.
+Check Rates

 Recently named one of National Geographic’s Unique Lodges of the World, this award-winning eco lodge has also been voted one of Latin America’s top resorts by Conde Nast Traveler and Travel & Leisure.